raspberry-jam-jar/english-blabber-server/README.md

     cd english-blabber-server/docker
     docker-compose up -d
     ```
-    If you used default configuration server in now available at `https://0.0.0.0:8000`.
+    If you use default configuration server is now available at `https://0.0.0.0:8001`.

 Use `docker-compose down` command to stop containers.